 By the time students reach their final semester, they should have a few ideas for possible capstone topics.
 Students may begin by discussing these possibilities with a STRC MS faculty member in a particular area of interest, possibly someone with whom a student already has taken a course — but not necessarily.

 First, students should determine whether they will pursue the capstone thesis option or the capstone project option.
-Next, after defining a capstone topic, students should write two items.
+Next, after defining a capstone topic, students should write two items the SEMESTER BEFORE planning to earn credit for the capstone.
 The first is a brief (1-2 page maximum) overview of the proposed capstone thesis or project that clearly defines the topic and the purposes or goals of the thesis or project.
 This is called a prospectus.
 For example, past capstones have explored “best practices” in employee communication; compared attitudes of publics inside and outside the U.S. toward crisis communications by U.S. companies; and proposed marketing plans geared toward social media.
 In addition, the brief overview should state the major theories that underpin the capstone research and describe the research method in detail – specifically, how students plan to collect data and conduct the research.

 The second item students should produce at the beginning of the capstone thesis or project is a timeline that extends through the final capstone meeting (thesis option) or Capstone Day presentation (project option).
 When doing this timeline, students should keep in mind the following: